elix/elix/README.md

   styling.
 They can be styled with CSS to achieve more distinctive visual effects or branding to blend seamlessly with your application’s own style.
-* **Work on all mainstream browsers.** This includes the latest versions of Apple Safari and Mobile Safari, Google Chrome and Chrome for Android, Microsoft Edge, and Mozilla Firefox.
-The older browsers, notably Edge, require the use of the web component v1 polyfills.
+* **Work on all mainstream browsers.** This includes the latest versions of Apple Safari and Mobile Safari, Google Chrome and Chrome for Android, and Mozilla Firefox.
+Microsoft Edge support will arrive once it switches to using the Chromium engine.
 * **Open process.**
   The process behind Elix is as important to us as the code artifacts.
 We strive to incorporate feedback from a general web audience, while at the same time